MessedUpProjects/MessedUpProjects.github.io/_posts/2023-07-10-My-time-at-Roboteam.md

 - Increasing stability of the main frame of the robots
 - Maintaining and fixing the robots

-Most of the what I have done has been described on RoboTeam Wiki page: <https://wiki.roboteamtwente.nl/technical/mechanics/robot_22_23>
+>Most of the what I have done has been described on RoboTeam Wiki page: <https://wiki.roboteamtwente.nl/technical/mechanics/robot_22_23>

-This paper descitbes our robot and changes that happened during our year: <https://ssl.robocup.org/wp-content/uploads/2023/02/2023_ETDP_RoboTeam_Twente.pdf>
+{: .prompt-tip }

 ![Desktop View](/assets/2023-07-10-My-time-at-Roboteam/crate1.jpg){: width="972" height="589" }
 _This is how the storage crate looks on the inside_